INRIM/forms-theme-italia/README.md

 ## License

-This project is covered by a [licenza MIT](https://github.com/INRIM/api-ugov-persona-fisica/blob/master/LICENSE).
+This project is covered by a [license MIT](https://github.com/INRIM/forms-theme-italia/blob/master/LICENSE).